websauna/websauna/docs/source/reference/glossary.rst

     slug
         Slug is a descriptive part of the URL that is there to make URL more (human) readable.
         `More information <http://stackoverflow.com/questions/427102/what-is-a-slug-in-django>`__.

+    SQL
+        SQL is a special-purpose programming language designed for managing data held in a relational database management system (RDBMS). `More information <https://en.wikipedia.org/wiki/SQL>`__.

     SQLAlchemy
         SQLAlchemy enables effortless SQL data manipulation from Python programming.